ford-jones/Lazarus/docs/api-reference.md

 # API Reference:
-This API reference contains brief descriptions of each of the Lazarus classes; their contructors, functions and members. \
+This API reference contains brief descriptions of each of the Lazarus classes; their contructors, functions and members and \
-Destructors, as well as private functions and members have been omitted from this guide.
+destructors.
+Private functions and members are currently omitted from this guide.

 For a comprehensive usage guide, visit [Lazarus by Example](./lazarus-by-example.md)